danbev/learning-ai/notes/llama.md

         llama_seq_id all_seq_id; // used if seq_id == NULL
     } llama_batch;
 ```
-`n_tokens` is hte number of tokens in this batch.
+`n_tokens` is the number of tokens in this batch.
 `token` is a int pointer to tokens.
 `embd` is a float pointer to embeddings.
 `pos` is a pointer to the position of the tokens in the sequence.
-So each tokens
+So each token
-will in the batch will have a value in this array which is of size `n_tokens`.
+in the batch will have a value in this array which is of size `n_tokens`.
 `n_seq_id` is the number of sequence ids.
 I still don't understand what the
 sequence ids are used for.
 Perhaps that are used for parallel processing?
 `seq_id` is the sequence id for each token in the batch.
 So each token will